opennetworkinglab/aether-docs/developer/aiab.rst

 * At least 4 CPUs and 12GB RAM
 * Ability to run "sudo" without a password.
 Due to this requirement, AiaB is most suited to disposable environments like a VM or a `CloudLab <https://cloudlab.us>`_ machine.
+* No firewall running on the AiaB host.
+For example, `sudo ufw status` should show `inactive`, and `sudo iptables -L` and `sudo nft list` should show a blank configuration.

 **IMPORTANT:**